Who is concerned

 Residence permit application

-Third-country volunteer workers must submit an application for a residence permit for third-country volunteer workers to the Directorate of Immigration of the Ministry of Foreign and European Affairs within 3 months of entry into Luxembourg.
+Third-country volunteer workers must submit an application for a residence permit for third-country volunteer workers to the of the Ministry of Foreign and European Affairs within 3 months of entry into Luxembourg.

 The following documents must be sent together with the residence permit application form: